 - Allows you to be a part of something greater than yourself.

-Maintaining a high level of academic success is a tradition within the Greek Community.
+Maintaining a high level of academic success is a tradition within the Greek community.
 Our fraternities and sororities pride themselves on academic success and keeping grades that are higher than the undergraduate men’s and women’s averages.
 Each chapter offers a wide range of support and assistance to their members including national and local scholarships, incentives and awards, time management and study skills workshops, tutoring and mentoring programs, established study sessions and quiet hours, and grade point average requirements.

-Greek members can use their college experience to help you in choosing classes and schedules that will give you the best chance at succeeding academically.
+Greek members can use their college experience to help choose classes and schedules that will give you the best chance at succeeding academically.
 If you are not sure about your major, other members can advise you on your many choices and can let you know what to expect in your classes.
 The diversity of collegiate majors within a fraternity or sorority assures that you can find assistance when you need it.

 Georgia Southern’s Greek community creates an atmosphere where men and women are encouraged and assisted in maintaining a high level of academic success, while rewarding chapter and individuals for their academic development.

-Joining a Greek Organization is just the first step in your collegiate experience at Georgia Southern University.
+Joining a Greek organization is just the first step in your collegiate experience at Georgia Southern University.
 If you are looking for extracurricular activities to take part in, Georgia Southern Greeks are involved!
 Finding your niche can be made easier with the help of members who are currently involved on campus and can help you.
 Each chapter depends on the talents of its members to govern the organization.
-From serving in a new member office to Chapter President, there is a place where you can contribute.
+From serving in a new member office to chapter president, there is a place where you can contribute.
 The governing councils also provide opportunities for men and women from every chapter to get involved.
 Joining a fraternity helps you develop a skill set to deal with important issues that are easily transferred to a work setting when you graduate.
 In addition, you can attend nationally recognized leadership programs to develop your skills as well.

 Greek men and women are also actively involved in the over 200 organizations at Georgia Southern University.
 Our members have served in leadership positions in many of these organizations including Southern Ambassadors, the SOAR Team, Southern Pride, Student Government Association, Varsity Football, MAP Sponsors, Cheerleaders, Miss Georgia Southern University, Peer Leaders, Soccer, Southern Explosion, and many others.

 Being involved in a fraternity or sorority does not limit you from becoming involved in the rest of campus.
 In fact, it opens many doors.
-If you want to become involved in campus activities, the Greek Community provides you the resources, encouragement, assistance, and insight to do so.
+If you want to become involved in campus activities, the Greek community provides you the resources, encouragement, assistance, and insight to do so.

 One of the most cherished aspects of being involved in a Greek organization is the friendships that are made with men and women who share your interests, your values, and your future aspirations.
 Involvement in a Greek organization gives members an opportunity to expand their circle of friends because sisterhood and brotherhood are the foundation of the Greek experience.
 It combines the concept of individualism within the framework of mutual cooperation.
 As a Greek member, you will form friendships unlike any found in other organizations.
 By choosing to become a member of a Greek organization, you will meet people who will grow to become your closest friends; those who will congratulate you when you are successful and support you when the going gets tough.
 Lasting friendships are formed over time through common activities, becoming roommates, and shared leadership experiences.
 Members come from all walks of life and from all parts of the world.
 Greek membership is for a lifetime as are the friendships you will create throughout your growth and development at Georgia Southern.
 Each new member brings his or her unique talents to the fraternity or sorority and is respected for who he or she is.